KMKfw/kmk_firmware/docs/en/layers.md

 defined first in your keymap.
 These layers are mutually-exclusive, so treat changing default layers with `KC.DF()` the same way that you would treat using `KC.TO()`

+### Tri-Layer-state
+Allows you to access a third layer by activating two other layers.
+Please see [TriLayerState](tri_layer_state.md) documentation for further information.

 ## Example Code
 For our example, let's take a simple 3x3 macropad with two layers as follows: